top of page

 “Maybe.
 The silence here is too… complete.
 It makes my head feel full but empty at the same time.”

 Bibiana didn’t rush to fill the pause.
 “That’s how large houses are meant to feel.
-Stillness is discipline, something to value.”
+Stillness is very valuable.”

-Bibiana’s eyes lifted then, sharp and unblinking.
+Bibiana’s eyes lifted, sharp and unblinking.
 “Careful with that kind of talk,” she said, her tone still light but her meaning precise.
 “People misunderstand it.
 They start asking questions that are better left unasked.”

 Saoirse flushed.
 “I didn’t mean—”